bradleypriest/pxpay/README.md

 ------------
 Install from Rubygems
     gem install pxpay
-Then run `rails generate pxpay:install` to copy an initializer and a config yml file to your rails app.
+Then run `rails generate pxpay:install` to copy an initializer to your rails app.
-Make sure you add your own development credentials to the `config/initializers/pxpay.rb` file and create success and failure URLs for Payment Express to redirect you back.
-You can apply for a development account at <https://www.paymentexpress.com/pxmi/apply>
+Make sure you add your own development credentials to the `config/initializers/pxpay.rb` file You can apply for a development account at <https://www.paymentexpress.com/pxmi/apply>